 Adare and King John’s Castle

-This trip is unique to O’Connor Coaches of Kerry.
+This trip is unique to O’Connor’s Coaches of Kerry.
 We will be leaving Killarney and heading straight to the charming village of Adare in Co.
-Limerick.
-Journey time around 90 minutes.
+Limerick then onwards for Limerick City.

-An hour is just enough time in Adare and then it’s onwards to Limerick.
-Only a 20-minute drive.
+An hour is just enough time in Adare and then it’s onwards to Limerick which is only a 20-minute drive.